Why I'm Running

-Please join my team in putting district two’s council seat back where it belongs – in the hands of the people.
+Support our grassroots campaign with a donation.
+Only with your help, can we put district two’s council seat back where it belongs – in the hands of the people.

 Why I'm Running

-Escondido City Council District 2 Candidate
+Escondido City Council Candidate – District 2

 I pledge to make determinations only after thorough research and input from the community.
-I am committed to WORKING for a better Escondido.
+I am committed to working for a better Escondido.

 306N West El Norte Pkwy. #7